Lagardère Group: Lagardère Travel Retail

 Lagardère Travel Retail is involved in Travel Retail (Travel Essentials, Duty Free & Fashion, and Foodservice).
-Aelia is a subsidiary of Lagardère that manages 270 duty-free shops in France, the United Kingdom, Poland, Ireland and Spain.
+Aelia is a subsidiary of Lagardère that manages 270 duty-free shops in France, the United Kingdom, Poland, Ireland, Spain and New Zealand.
 In 2013, Aelia had sales of over €1,100 million.

 At the end of 2013, Lagardère acquired the Dutch company Gerzon, including Gerzon Schiphol, Gerzon Duty Free and Gerzon Import.
 Gerzon has a long term concession for Fashion, Leather & Travel and has stores at Amsterdam Schiphol Airport, among them Hermes, Burberry, Victoria's Secret, Ralph Lauren and nine multi brands in Fashion and Leather & Travel.
 From December 1, 2015, Gerzon would become Lagardère Travel Retail the Netherlands.

 In 2015, Lagardère Travel Retail acquired The Paradies Shops in North America, signing the agreement in August and completing the acquisition in October.
 Paradies and Lagardère Travel Retail in North America combined to become Paradies Lagardère.

 In 2018, the division acquired Hojeij Branded Foods (HBF), a food service leader in the travel retail market in North America.

 In 2019, Lagardère Travel Retail completed acquisition of International Duty Free (IDF), the travel retail market leader in Belgium, which also has operations in Luxembourg and Kenya.

 In November 2022, it was announced Lagardère Travel Retail had acquired the Pfäffikon-headquartered multi-brand international catering company Marché International AG - holding company of Marché Group.

+In November 2023, Lagardère Travel Retail acquired Tastes on the Fly, a North American Foodservice operator.